The following information about mental health services at Durham may be useful to you:

 Restrictive eating disorders

-Durham University follows national guidelines on thresholds for safe study where a student has an eating disorder; please see the university Briefing Note outlining our position.
+Durham University follows national guidelines on thresholds for safe study where a student has an eating disorder; please see the university Guidance on Restrictive Eating Disorders outlining our position.
 We encourage any student with a BMI below 17 to discuss the safety of starting university with their care provider, as national guidelines recommend taking a break from study until a healthy BMI has been sustained for a longer period.
-We appreciate it can be very disruptive and distressing for students to start at Durham and rapidly be required to pause their studies; therefore please do contact the Mental Health Advice Team if you have any concerns or questions about the Briefing Note.
+We appreciate it can be very disruptive and distressing for students to start at Durham and rapidly be required to pause their studies; therefore please do contact the Mental Health Advice Team if you have any concerns or questions about the Guidance.

 If you need specialist eating disorder assessment or support after moving to Durham, your GP or current ED Team can discuss this with our local NHS eating disorder service.